 Which brings us to something missing in 2019.
 The enduring appeal of Dickens is that, in the end, the misery and grief at least lead somewhere heart-warming.
 In 2020, whoever wins the election would do well to pick a team that has, above all else, passion, empathy and a belief that money does more than get wasted in schools.
 Politics is the art of the possible.
-Let's hope 2020 feels like that ecember marks the final instalment of updates to the Oxford English Dictionary for 2019.
-While terms such as "omnishambles" and "fake news" have achieved "headword" status this year, there have been plentiful additions to the educational lexicon.
+Let's hope 2020 feels like that.